 When Memory No Longer Serves Us

-When promises, agreements, and “Yes’s”, automatically fall out of our mouths, we need to catch them some place reliable.
-The only place that can reliably capture our WORLD and our WORD is our calendar, NOT our memory.
+When promises, agreements, and “Yes’s”, automatically fall out of our mouths, we need to catch them and place them someplace reliable.
+The only place that can reliably capture our WORD is our calendar, NOT our memory.

 As we expand our leadership, take on new commitments, and respond to changing circumstances, the myth of memory will fail us every time.
 Relying on our memory leads to another harmful outcome: We are not present to the very moment when life is happening.

 When items are left to our memory we navigate life without a full awareness of the life we are navigating.
 Effort is placed on remembering, or making sure we haven’t forgotten something.
 Worse yet, we are often not fully present for new commitments we’ve made that require our time, and then later must try to recall those details and agreements.